 - We acknowledge that modern societies carry historical and divisive biases based on race, ethnicity, gender, age, disability, sexual orientation and religion, and we seek to promote awareness and understanding through education and research and to mediate and resolve conflicts that arise from these biases in our communities.

-The Principles of Community statement was developed by the Chancellor's Advisory Group on Diversity, since renamed the UCLA Council on Diversity & Inclusion, which includes representatives from the administration, faculty, staff, and students and alumni communities.For More Information, or to Download Copies of the Statement, Please See www.diversity.ucla.edu
+The Principles of Community statement was developed by the Chancellor's Advisory Group on Diversity, since renamed the UCLA Council on Diversity & Inclusion.
+The group includes representatives from the administration, faculty, staff, and student and alumni communities.For More Information, Please Visit Diversity @ UCLA